Data protection privacy notice

 - Voluntary organisations

-We may also need to supply your information to organisations we have contracted to provide a service to you.
-We will only ever share your information if we are satisfied that our partners or suppliers have sufficient measures in place to protect your information in the same way that we do.
+We may also need to give your information to organisations we have contracted to provide a service to you.
+We will only ever share your information if we're satisfied that our partners or suppliers have sufficient measures in place to protect your information in the same way that we do.
 We will never share your information for marketing purposes.
-Before sharing information, the council will ensure that:
+Before sharing information, we will ensure that: